How to Find an Apartment in New York City Without a Broker

 Put Your Financial Information in Order

-To start the process, you'll need to assess where you stand and how much you can afford.
+To start the process, you must assess where you stand and how much you can afford.

-Landlords and management companies will be looking at your credit report and your past and current earning statements and documents.
+Landlords and management companies will look at your credit report and past and current earning statements and documents.

 This means if you earn $75,000, you probably shouldn't be looking at listings that are going for $2,700.